Brad Vis

 Brad Vis (born in 1984) is a Canadian politician who was elected to represent the riding of Mission—Matsqui—Fraser Canyon in the House of Commons of Canada in the 2019 Canadian federal election, and re-elected in 2021.
 He is the member of the Conservative Party of Canada.

 Vis worked in government, politics and the agri-business sector before being elected to Parliament.
 He holds a bachelor's degree in political science from the University of British Columbia and a master's degree in political science from Carleton University.

+At the time of the 2025 Canadian federal election, he lived in Abbotsford, British Columbia.